 But Madrid has always been a difficult city for cycling.
 It's quite hilly.
 Some years ago, when I started cycling in the city, drivers were not used to sharing the road with people on bikes.
 Nowadays, that's all changing.
 The traffic is calming down and the government is working on new infrastructure to make everything work better.
 For people who like to ride fast, It's a really cool city..
 For those who like to cruise, it can be tricky sometimes.

-When it comes to riding fixed, or riding in general, do you prefer riding in the city or the great outdoors?
+Do you prefer riding in the city or the great outdoors?

 I ride fixed gear mostly in the city.
 I love to ride fast between cars.
 Touching them, grabbing them and playing with everything that's around.
 For me, it's like a game where you set the level.